Fill out and submit to NEA-GO the NEA Grant Application Form and Upload Items

 Submit a single PDF file that includes any items specified below that are relevant to your particular project.

-- Copyright Information: If your project is based on copyrighted material, a statement that documents the clearance of rights for this particular project or publication.
+- If your project is based on copyrighted material, a statement that documents the clearance of rights for this particular project.
+For example, if you are commissioning a new work that will be using copyrighted text, submit documentation to prove that you have permission for its use.
 You must have the rights secured by the application deadline.

 - For projects that may be impacted by the National Environmental Policy Act and/or the National Historic Preservation Act (e.g., an arts festival in a park, the commissioning and installation of an outdoor sculpture or mural, or certain types of Livability projects), provide documentation that the project is in compliance.
 The Arts Endowment may conduct a review of your organization to ensure that it is in compliance.